aklump/website-perms/README.md

 ### Custom Configuration

-* You may add any additional keys to `path_to`, which point to paths you may wish to use in _perms.custom.sh_, they will automatically be made available as variables.
-For example `$path_to_some_path_of_yours` holds the config value and is available in _\_perms.custom.sh_.
-They will also be validated to make sure they are paths that exist.
+* You may add any additional keys to `path_to`, to use them in your `post_apply_scripts`.
+They will automatically be made available as variables.
+For example `$path_to_some_path_of_yours` holds the config value and is available in all `post_apply_scripts`.
+They will also be automatically validated to make sure they are paths that do exist.

 ## Usage